hotdogsoup-nl/PEMTileMap/README.md

 `PEMTileMap` has several functions to access layers, tiles, and objects on the map.
 Check out the [documentation][documentation-url].

 #### Using a camera
-You are responsible for creating and controlling the camera in your scene. `PEMTileMap` does however feature a basic `moveCamera` function to move the camera around the map.
+You are responsible for creating and controlling the camera in your scene. `PEMTileMap` does however have basic `moveCamera` functions to move the camera around the map.
 Set the `cameraNode` property to point to your camera before calling `moveCamera`.

 #### Use the background color
 To set the background color of your `SKScene` to match the map background color: